Dribbin & Brown is committed to helping you. We are available from 7AM-12AM Monday To Sunday. Call us for a Free Consultation

 In order to make out an offence against s 49(1)(f) it must be shown that:

-• you registered a positive reading on the preliminary breath test, or failed or refused to undergo the preliminary breath test;
+• You registered a positive reading on the preliminary breath test,

-• you were requested to provide a sample of breath or accompany the police to a place where a sample of breath could be provided;
+• You were requested to provide a sample of breath or accompany the police to a place where an evidentiary sample of breath could be provided;

 The police must also satisfy other procedural requirements such as issuing you with a certificate showing the registered reading, and ensuring a prescribed breath analysing instrument was used.